 Mary joined PSE from El Paso Electric (EPE), where she served as chief executive officer since 2015 and president since 2014.
 Under her leadership, EPE—also a 100-year-plus company with a deeply-rooted community history—evolved to serve a diverse customer base spread across a mountain west region and growing border communities.
 With EPE since 2007, Mary held a variety of leadership roles throughout the company, including General Counsel, regulatory and rates, risk management, human resources, external affairs, customer care, environmental and safety.

-Prior to EPE, Mary was a prosecuting attorney for FERC for four years, investigating and prosecuting violations of federal energy laws.
+Prior to EPE, Mary was a prosecuting attorney for the Federal Energy Regulatory Commission (FERC) for four years, investigating and prosecuting violations of federal energy laws.
 Mary also worked as a lawyer at El Paso Natural Gas Company and at Greenberg Traurig, LLP.

-Mary is a member of the Board of Directors of ASE (Alliance to Save Energy) and is immediate past chair of SEPA (Smart Electric Power Alliance).
-She is also past deputy chair of the Federal Reserve Bank of Dallas; past chair of the Borderplex Alliance; and past executive committee member of the Texas Business Leadership Council.
+Mary is a member of the Board of Directors of the Alliance to Save Energy and Energy Insurance Mutual and is co-chair of the Edison Electric Institute’s Institute for Electric Innovation.
+She is a member of the Board of Trustees of Seattle University.
+Mary is the immediate past chair of the Smart Electric Power Alliance and past deputy chair of the Federal Reserve Bank of Dallas; past chair of the Borderplex Alliance; and past executive committee member of the Texas Business Leadership Council.

 Mary received a Bachelor of Arts degree from Williams College, a Juris Doctor degree from The University of Texas School of Law, and is an alumnus of Exeter College, Oxford University.